Kinovea/kinovea-docs/source/measurement/time.rst

 Time unit
 ---------
-The time unit can be changed from the menu Options > Time or from Options > Preferences > Playback > Units > Time.
+The time unit can be changed from the menu :menuselection:`Options --> Time` or from :menuselection:`Options --> Preferences --> Playback --> Units --> Time`.
 The following options are available:

 ================================    ==============   =========================